 Thanks to competition from all the government handouts, businesses are having to jack up wages and even dangle big signing bonuses to attract workers.
-Those that haven’t may soon be forced to if as state and federal minimum wage hikes go into effect.
+Those that haven’t may soon be forced to if state and federal minimum wage hikes go into effect.

-A 1970s style wage-price spiral may not be far off.
+A 1970s-style wage-price spiral may not be far off.

-Wage-driven inflation hasn’t really hit the U.S. economy in decades.
+Wage-driven inflation hasn’t hit the U.S. economy in decades.
 It’s the missing piece in a potential secular trend of rising inflation.

 While commodity price spikes are often transitory due to the volatile nature of futures markets, wage pressures once unleashed tend to feed into higher inflation on a more sustained basis.
 Once wage expectations rise, they tend not to come back down to the earlier level.

 Unfortunately, wage earners along with investors and retirees stand to lose purchasing power on any U.S. dollars they receive.
-The Fed is bent on keeping interest rates depressed to ensure a negative real rate is imposed on savings – an insidious policy which saps away the wealth of savers while transferring some of it to debtors.
+The Fed is bent on keeping interest rates depressed to ensure a negative real rate is imposed on savings – an insidious policy that saps away the wealth of savers while transferring some of it to debtors.